pdfix/pdfix_sdk_builds/volume-licensing.md

 - Auto-tagging the whole document and saving increases the counter by 8 pages.
 Re-tagging the same opened document does not count additional pages.
 - Auto-tagging, saving, and closing the document increases the counter by 8 pages.
 Re-opening and re-tagging the document counts another 8 pages.

+- Document editing that does not involve functions above has no affect on page counting.

 ## Which Functions Count Pages

 Layout analysis is executed using the object `PdePageMap`.
 Any process operating with this object counts pages.